SquareCodeFX/Leviathan/wiki/Builder-API.md

 #### Subcommands

 - `sub(SlashCommand... subs)` / `withSubcommands(...)` — Attach subcommands.
 Subcommands can have their own args/flags/etc. They inherit plugin registration under the parent.
+- `parent(SlashCommandBuilder parentBuilder)` — Register this command as a subcommand to the specified parent builder.
+This is the reverse operation of `sub()`, allowing a subcommand to register itself to its parent instead of the parent registering its children.

 #### Execution